OmooLab/Omoospace/docs/omoospace.md

 # What is omoospace?

 Omoospace is a scalable directory structure solution for digital creation works.
-Its aim are universality, flexibility, and annotation.
+Its aim is universality, flexibility, and annotation.
 Not only for large projects and teamwork, but also for small projects and solo works.
 Whether it is a 3d modeling task or a series production, it all fits 😊.

 ## Overview